-Ham and egg cups are perfect for breakfast.
-They are also great as a quick, portable snack – heated up or even cold.
+Ham and egg cups are so easy to make and they are perfect for breakfast.
+They are also great as a quick, filling snack.

 I always say that I vastly prefer an egg-based breakfast to a baked-good-based one.
 And it's true.
 I simply find them more satiating.
 But having eggs for breakfast every single day can get boring.
 That's why recipes like this one are so great - they keep things varied and interesting.

 These cute little cups are just perfect for breakfast!
 It's good to always have a few of them in the fridge.
 They remove the temptation of eating something starchy for breakfast or grabbing the wrong type of snack.

 You'll only need a few simple ingredients to make these ham and egg cups.
 The exact measurements are listed in the recipe card below.
 Here's an overview of what you'll need:

 Deli ham: It's best to use thinly sliced ham in this recipe.
 You'll use it to create the cup "shells," which you'll then fill with eggs.

 Eggs: I use large eggs in most of my recipes.
 But in this case, medium eggs might work better and prevent an overflow of eggs from the cups.
 Another option, if your eggs are very large, is to pour out a bit of the egg white into the sink before pouring the egg into the shell.

 Salt and pepper: I use kosher salt.
 If you use fine salt instead, you might want to reduce the amount you use, or the cups could end up too salty.